Manassaharoy/nodeplayground/README.md

 # Node js playground.

-This is to test and playaround with all featues and functionalities
+This is to test and playaround with all featues and functionalities.
+Read the instructions before starting and changelogs to see changes

 # Features